MaslovMykhailo/SecureStorage/README.md

 - Application was implemented using [Spring Boot Framework](https://spring.io/projects/spring-boot)
 - As data storage was chosen MySQL database
 - Web server and database are running in Docker containers
+- HTTPS is used for application parts communication

 ## lab 5 report